aguacero7/rkik/README.md

 ## PTP (Precision Time Protocol)

 RKIK ships a lightweight IEEE 1588-2019 client mode to extract master clock metadata, offsets, and diagnostics.
-The implementation relies on `statime`/`statime-linux` and works anywhere Rust runs (hardware timestamping is reported but optional).
+The implementation relies on `statime`/`statime-linux` and therefore currently targets **Linux builds only** (hardware timestamping is reported but optional).
+When compiling for other operating systems the CLI automatically hides all `--ptp` switches.

 ### CLI flags